 It’s natural to assume parents may not need long-term care (LTC) if they’re moving in with family or modifying their own homes to age in place.
 But in either of those scenarios, your parents may still need the most common type of care: in-home assistance.

-“Many people think private long-term care insurance only means nursing home coverage, but for many policies there’s a spectrum that includes home visits as well as more comprehensive care,” Maki says.
-“If your parents have long-term care insurance, they qualify for benefits if they cannot perform just 2 of 6 ADLs — or activities of daily living — and those are pretty basic activities.”
+“Many people think private long-term care insurance only means nursing home coverage, but for many policies there’s a spectrum that includes home health care as well as more comprehensive care,” Maki says.
+“If your parents have long-term care insurance, they may qualify for benefits if they cannot perform just 2 of 6 ADLs — or activities of daily living — and those are pretty basic activities.”

 Traditional LTC insurance has one distinct drawback: If you don’t need the care, you receive no benefit from the policy.
 “Today there are some new innovations in the industry that combine life insurance with LTC coverage,” Maki says.
 “If a parent doesn’t end up needing LTC, the life insurance death benefit passes income-tax-free to heirs.”

 Maki cautions that it’s important not to “self-diagnose” and assume an elderly parent can’t get LTC insurance.
 “Even if they have some health issues, they may be eligible for coverage,” he says.
 “Your advisor can walk you through the application process and available options.”

 You’ve probably heard that Medicaid covers LTC for those who can’t pay for it out of pocket.
 What you may not know is program rules require that assets be spent down before benefits kick in for LTC.
 The impact on a parent’s estate can be substantial, which is why many families look to asset transfers as a workaround.
 Just keep in mind that gifts of money, investments and property must take place at least five years or more before applying for Medicaid to meet eligibility requirements.